Clinical Associate Professor

 -Consumer engagement in quality improvement efforts in health systems

-Ms. Davis also serves as co-director of the JD-MPH dual degree program.
+Ms. Davis is a Robert Wood Johnson Foundation Faculty Fellow in the Future of Public Health Law Program (2014-15) and serves as co-director of the UW-Madison JD-MPH dual degree program.